MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-manage-hgs.md

 For Nano Server, you should prepare the image with the **Compute**, **Microsoft-NanoServer-SecureStartup-Package** and **Microsoft-NanoServer-ShieldedVM-Package** packages.

-#### AD-trusted attestation
+#### admin-trusted attestation
-To register a new host in HGS when using AD-trusted attestation, you must first add the host to a security group in the domain to which it's joined.
+To register a new host in HGS when using admin-trusted attestation, you must first add the host to a security group in the domain to which it's joined.
 Typically, each domain will have one security group for guarded hosts.
 If you have already registered that group with HGS, the only action you need to take is to restart the host to refresh its group membership.